Spectre (2015 film): Soundtrack

 Thomas Newman returned as Spectre's composer.
-Rather than composing the score once the film had moved into post-production, Newman worked during filming.
+Rather than composing during post-production, Newman worked during filming.
 The theatrical trailer released in July 2015 contained a rendition of John Barry's On Her Majesty's Secret Service theme.
-Mendes stated that the final film would have more than 100 minutes of music.
-The soundtrack album was released on 23 October 2015 in the UK and 6 November 2015 in the US on Decca Records.
+Mendes said the film would have more than 100 minutes of music.
+The soundtrack album was released on 23 October 2015 in the UK and 6 November in the US on Decca Records.

 The English band Radiohead were commissioned to write the title song, and submitted "Man of War", an unreleased song written in the 1990s.
 It was rejected as it had not been written for the film and so was ineligible for the Academy Award for Best Original Song.
-Radiohead recorded another song for the film, "Spectre", but this was also rejected as too melancholy.
+Radiohead recorded another song, "Spectre", but this was also rejected as too melancholy.
+At the 2024 Ivor Novello Awards, Lana Del Rey told BBC News that she wrote her song "24" for Spectre, but it had been rejected.

 In September 2015, Eon announced that Sam Smith had recorded the title theme, "Writing's on the Wall".
 Smith reported writing the song in a single session with regular collaborator Jimmy Napes in under half an hour before recording a demo.
 Satisfied with the quality, the filmmakers used the demo in the final release.
 "Writing's on the Wall" was released as a download on 25 September 2015.
 It received mixed reviews from critics and fans, particularly in comparison to Adele's "Skyfall", leading to Shirley Bassey trending on Twitter on the day it was released.
 Despite the mixed reception, it became the first Bond theme to reach number one in the UK Singles Chart, the second to win the Academy Award for Best Original Song, and the fifth to be nominated.
 It also won the Golden Globe Award for Best Original Song at the 73rd Golden Globe Awards.